wimblerobotics/ros2_roboclaw_driver/README.md

 colcon build --symlink-install
 ```

-As with any ROS 2 workspace overlay, you need to make the overlay known to the system.
-Execute the following and possibly add the command to your *~/.bashrc* file so you won't forget to enable the overlay.
+As with any ROS2 workspace overlay, you need to make the overlay known to the system.
+Execute the following to enable the overlay and possibly add the command to your *~/.bashrc* file so you won't forget to enable the overlay.

 ```
 source ~/ros2_roboclaw_driver/install/local_setup.bash